 One of the most important responsibilities of United States Trustees in Chapter 7 cases is appointing and supervising Chapter 7 trustees.
 If a consumer going through Chapter 7 has nonexempt assets, a Chapter 7 trustee takes control of them, sells them and distributes the proceeds to creditors.
 The Chapter 7 trustee will also appear at the “creditor hearing,” where he or she will likely ask the consumer some simple questions about information in the bankruptcy filing.

-Chapter 13 bankruptcy, often referred to as a “wage-earners plan,” involves court consolidation of debts on terms more manageable to the consumer.
-Someone going through a Chapter 13 bankruptcy makes payments under a repayment plan for three to five years, after which he or she is eligible for a complete discharge of most types of remaining debt.
+Chapter 13 bankruptcy is often referred to as a “wage-earners plan”.
+It involves court consolidation of debts on terms more manageable to the consumer.
+Someone going through a Chapter 13 bankruptcy makes payments under a repayment plan for three to five years.
+After that he or she is eligible for a complete discharge of most types of remaining debt.

 A United States Trustee serves a slightly different purpose in a Chapter 13 case compared to a Chapter 7 case.
 In Chapter 13 proceedings, United States Trustees supervise the private trustees who directly administer Chapter 13 cases.
 Supervisory actions may include: